 Understanding mobile payments in Qatar

 Alongside their counterparts in Bahrain and the UAE, Qatari residents are among the world’s leading adopters of digital technologies.
 Like other Gulf nations, Qatar features a youthful demographic profile with high levels of disposable income; factors that drive the growth of mobile payments via online banking and e-commerce.
-Fitch Solutions estimates that the e-commerce market in Qatar was worth close to $1.5bn in 2019.
+Fitch Solutions estimates that the e-commerce market in Qatar was worth close to US$1.5 billion in 2019.
 Furthermore, Qatar leads the Arab world in terms of engagement with mobile services and applications, GSMA Intelligence reports.

-Types of mobile payment
+Types of mobile payments

 Consequently, banks and other businesses have had to adapt to this new reality.
 While cash and credit cards remain the dominant forms of payment, both online and mobile payments are growing annually.
 Mobile payments can include the following: